 Free ranger-led programs are offered at Zion Canyon and Kolob Canyons from April to November.
 Topics include geology, plants, animals, human history, and more.
 There are also family programs that are designed specifically for children.
 These are offered intermittently through March and April, and in the summer from Memorial Day through Labor Day Weekend.

-In addition, there are short (30-45 minute) kid-friendly nature programs offered daily from Memorial Day Weekend through Labor Day at the Zion Nature Center, which is located next to the South Campground.
+Also, there are short (30 to 45 minute) kid-friendly nature programs offered daily from Memorial Day Weekend through Labor Day at the Zion Nature Center, which is located next to the South Campground.
 To get to the nature center, take the Pa'rus Trail.